 Math classrooms are mosaics of strengths and experiences.
-When we have students with diverse backgrounds—with various languages, abilities, and interests—in the same space, everyone learns from each other and broadens their world.
+When we have students with diverse backgrounds—with various languages, achievements, and interests—in the same space, everyone learns from each other and broadens their world.

 On the flip side, though, teaching math to a broad array of students can be challenging.
 Do you struggle to reach all of your students?
 Are you a newer teacher who is looking to improve your practice?
 The strategies for differentiated instruction provided here might help you out.